Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 In contact with:

-The simplest and accessible way fulfillment rough coating for premises of any purpose is the arrangement of a concrete floor on the ground.
-Although the procedure does not require special skills, the quality of the final floor directly depends on the observance of certain technical points related to its arrangement.
-How to make a concrete floor on the ground and how to pour a concrete floor on the ground, we will consider further.
+The simplest and in an accessible way execution rough coating For a room of any purpose, it is necessary to install a concrete floor on the ground.
+Although the procedure does not require special skills, the quality of the final floor directly depends on compliance with certain technical aspects associated with its arrangement.
+We will discuss below how to make a concrete floor on the ground and how to pour a concrete floor on the ground.

-Characteristics and components of the concrete floor on the ground
+Characteristics and components of a concrete floor on the ground

-When arranging any floor on the ground, the main thing is to ensure its high-quality thermal insulation.
-It is because of its installation that in the end it is possible to obtain a multi-layered floor, called a pie.
+When installing any floor on the ground, the main thing is to ensure high-quality thermal insulation.
+It is precisely because of its installation that in the end it is possible to obtain a multi-layer floor, called a pie.

-The production of floors on the ground directly depends on the type of soil and its features.
-The first and most important requirement for the soil is the level at which groundwater is laid, which should be at least 500-600 cm from the surface.
-Thus, it will be possible to avoid movements and heaving of the soil, which will be reflected on the floor.
+The production of floors on the ground directly depends on the type of soil and its characteristics.
+The first and most important requirement for the soil is the level at which groundwater is located, which should be at least 500-600 cm from the surface.
+In this way, it will be possible to avoid movement and heaving of the soil, which will be reflected on the floor.
 In addition, the soil should not be loose.

-For more quality performance of all works, the requirements for the installation of thermal insulation should be determined, which are as follows:
+For more high-quality execution All work should determine the requirements for installing thermal insulation, which are as follows:

 • prevention of heat loss;